 The subtle flavor of white tea can also be enhanced by brewing it as a sweet tea.
 Simply add a dash of honey, agave syrup, or raw sugar.
 Make sure to add the raw sugar when the liquid is hot to ensure it dissolves completely.
 Garnish with a slice of lemon or go traditional by adding an orange blossom.

 Whether you choose the highest quality pure white teas or opt for an herbal tea, you're sure to enjoy the subtle flavor profile of this elixir.
-Try these fine teas and discover the joy of loose leaf white tea.
+Try these different types of white tea and discover the joy of loose leaf white tea.